lfost42/ContactsApp/README.md

 Planned updates:

+- Add unit testing

+- Add option to leave a message

-- Popup-windows for New/Edit/Delete options
+- Switch to popup-windows for Create/View/Edit/Delete screens

-- Show image in New/Edit/Delete windows
+- Show image in View/Edit/Delete windows

-- restrict creation of new contacts with the same name (overwrite/create new option)

 - Allow image to be modified after creation